 - 3.16 The Review Panel must come to a conclusion as to whether the request for a review was justified in identifying alleged shortcomings in the investigation of the complaint by the Chair of Governors.
 The committee can uphold the complaint in whole or in part, or dismiss the complaint in whole or in part.
 Because the review is not an appeal, the Review Panel cannot reverse the earlier decision of the Chair of Governors.
-But it can make any recommendations that it sees fit that can be taken to resolve the complaint.
-Such recommendations might include: - an apology; - a re-consideration of an earlier decision; - informing improvements within the school; - improving the effectiveness of the complaints procedure; - a review of a policy or a procedure or a recommendation to change the school's systems or policies or procedures, or - a fully explained decision that no further action is necessary or justified.
+But it can make any recommendations that it sees fit.
+Such recommendations might include: - an apology; - a re-consideration of an earlier decision; - informing improvements within the school; - improving the effectiveness of the complaints procedure; - a review of a policy or a procedure, or a recommendation to change the school's systems or policies or procedures or - a decision that no action is necessary or justified.